0

 ARTWORK STORY

 The painting shows 2 pythons Julunggul [sic], who appear in the sacred Wagilag Sisters Story.
 The Wagilag are two sisters who traveled from south Arnhem Land (the Roper River area), eventually reaching a sacred waterhole or well in which, unknown to them, the python Julunggul lived.
 The foods which they caught and collected, when placed on a fire, jumped up and disappeared into the waterhole.
 When one of the sisters gave birth to a baby, Julunggul smelt the afterbirth blood.
 Disturbed by this and by all the creatures jumping into his waterhole, the monstrous python emerged and swallowed the two sisters and the child.
-According to one version of the story, this symbolized the onset of the monsoon season.
+According to one version of the story, this symbolised the onset of the monsoon season.
 Later he vomited them up.

 Artist Profile